TheDAALab/binlearn/docs/source/tutorials/index.rst

 Tutorials
 =========

-Learn how to use the Binning Framework effectively with these comprehensive tutorials.
+Learn how to use the binlearn library effectively with these comprehensive tutorials.

 Getting Started
 ---------------

-If you're new to the Binning Framework, start with these foundational tutorials:
+If you're new to the binlearn library, start with these foundational tutorials:

 .. toctree::
    :maxdepth: 1